fernando-mc/fernandomc.com/content/reading-list.md

 - Winter's Heart
 - The Water Dancer
 - A Darker Shade of Magic
-- The Sword of Destiny
+- The Blood of Elves

 **Read in 2020**